-Financial instrument Valuation technique used Significant unobservable inputs Inter-relationship between key unobservable inputs and fair value Non-Financial assets Biological assets Discounted cash flows method and cost comparison method. (a) Discounted rate (9%); The higher the discount rate, the lower the fair value of the biological assets would be. (b) Average FFB production ranges from a minimum yield of 6 metric tonnes per hectare to a maximum of 28 metric tonnes per hectare; e 1 , . (c) Average price of FFB at AUD185 per metric tonne; e i i
+Financial instrument Valuation technique used nificant bbservable inputs Inter-relationship between key unobservable inputs and fair value Non-Financial assets Biological assets Discounted cash flows method and cost comparison method. (a) Discounted rate (9%); The higher the discount rate, the lower the fair value of the biological assets would be. (b) Average FFB production ranges from a minimum yield of 6 metric tonnes per hectare to a maximum of 28 metric tonnes per hectare; The higher the palm oil yield, the higher the fair value. (c) Average price of FFB at AUD178 per metric tonne; The higher the market price, the higher the fair value.